GeoffWilliams/golimetry.com/_posts/2022-09-15-date-check.md

 title: "Test Android Process"
 ---

+# What was the problem ? heading here ?
+file name too long ?
+metadata issue ?
+let us check.

 Posting to Jekyll via JekyllEx and a Markdown Editor

 how can I edit this later in Jekyll without deleting and re committing it